 Few things are more frustrating than walking to your car in the morning and discovering a flat tire or a dead battery.
 However, there are simple and familiar solutions for these problems, and they typically don’t cost you much more than inconvenience.
 Now when it’s time to take a relaxing dip in your pool and you hear a strange sound or the water isn’t as clear as it should be, this scenario could be a larger cause for concern.
-If you noticed your pool’s performance was struggling throughout the long, hot summer, fall is a great time to address any potential issues and have your pool repaired.
+If you noticed your pool’s performance is struggling it is time to address any potential issues and have your pool repaired.
 Here are some common pool repairs, how to recognize them, and what they mean.

 A Pool with a Leaking Skimmer